rafaelsorgato/remove-passeidireto-blur/README.md

 const element = document.querySelectorAll("*");  //select all elements on the page.
 These elements are stored in an array.

-element.forEach((element) => { //used to iterate over each element of this array const classes = elemento.classList; //gets its classes using the classList method. if (classes) {
+element.forEach((element) => { //used to iterate over each element of this array const classes = element.classList; //gets its classes using the classList method. if (classes) {
     classes.forEach((classe) => { //iterates over each class using another forEach if (regex.test(classe)) { //if the current class matches the regular expression defined in the first line, then delete